MicrochipTech/AzureDemo_ATSAME54-XPRO/README.md

   <img src=".//media/Picture14.png" />

-When we disable the USE_THERMOSTAT_MODELID, the code has a spot for a new MODEL_ID to be inserted.
-An example Model ID is in the code, but this is not a publicly published model ID.
+When we disable the use of `USE_THERMOSTAT_MODELID`, the code has a spot for a new `MODEL_ID` to be inserted.
+An example model ID is in the code, but this is not a publicly published model ID.

   <img src=".//media/Picture15.png" />